1 User Reviews

-P2P is not permitted on the Standard plan, but is allowed on the Torrent VPN plan (of course!).
+P2P is not permitted on the Standard plan, but is allowed on the Torrent plan – as you'd expect!

-This basically allows you to “chain” VPN servers, so that your data is routed between two or more VPN servers as it travels between you and the internet.
+This handy feature basically lets you "chain" VPN servers, so that it routes your data between two or more VPN servers as it travels between you and the internet.

 Your PC/device -> VPN server 1 -> VPN server 2 -> Internet

 Such chaining can provide some security benefits, but will always result in a major loss of speed.
 The privacy/security benefits of “double-hop” VPN are rather limited.
-But I understand that this is not a view shared by everyone.
-As we can see a little later in this review, a number of Double VPN sever options are available.
+We do understand that this view isn't shared by everyone.
+As we'll see later in the review, a number of Double VPN server options are available.

 Tor over VPN

 Another new feature is Tor over VPN.
 In this configuration, you connect first to an ibVPN server, and then to the Tor network, before accessing the internet: